Travel to Baja – Sea Kayaking Adventure Tours from Loreto, Mexico

 Important !
 Please remember:

-• The winter/spring travel season creates high demand for flights into Loreto so it is very important to make reservations as early as possible to get the dates you need.
+• The winter/spring travel season creates high demand for flights into Loreto and La Paz so it is very important to make reservations as early as possible to get the dates you need.
 Early birds usually get the best fare prices, too!
 We have seen ticket prices double as flight times approach.

 • For both of your outbound and inbound itineraries, be sure to schedule plenty of time between your international and domestic flights - we recommend 2 or 3 hours.
 This greatly reduces the chances of lost baggage, and on your homeward trip it provides just enough time to clear immigration, customs, and security before boarding your domestic flight.